 To add to the frustration, you catch the thing when it’s level 15-20 while the six Pokemon in your main party are around levels 30-40.
 It would take a lot of extra training to get a Dratini on par with your team while your other team members lose ground on opponents.
 Oh, and if you want him to reach his max potential, you have to get him to level 55 to become a Dragonite, which is a staggeringly high amount of grinding.

 So you can see why trainers move on and save the trouble until they have beaten the Elite Four and become champion, which is the main goal of the game (besides catching ’em all).

 But it also takes a long while to train for the Elite Four, but you don’t realize that until you get there.
 And it is much easier if you invested in a Dratini early on.

 Pokemon have base stats in the game, and the total of each category (hit points, attack, defense, special attack, special defense, speed) constitutes their Base Stat Total (BST).
-For example, the fully evolved form of each starter, Charizard, Blastoise and Venusaur, all have a BST of 425.
+For example, in Generation I, the fully evolved form of each starter, Charizard, Blastoise and Venusaur, all have a BST of 425.
 That 425 is not elite, but it is respectable.
 Dragonite, the fully evolved form of Dratini, tops out at a gargantuan 500.

 Chances are, your starter will be one of your top three strongest when you face the Elite Four.
-Unless you enlist one of the mystical birds, Articuno, Zapdos and Moltres, your team will struggle.
+Unless you enlist one of the mystical birds, Articuno, Zapdos and Moltres, your team will climb an uphill battle.
 Also, the birds all have a BST of less than 500.
 Mewtwo, the strongest Pokemon in the early games, has a BST of 590, but you can’t get him until you beat the game.
 Mew is also at 500, but you have to use various cheats to obtain it.